 The Hood River Sheriff’s Office is looking for men and women that want to give back to the community and are motivated, intelligent able to problem solve and perform in stressful situations.
 Applicants must be 21 years of age, possess a valid driver’s license and pass a background investigation that includes a criminal and driving history query.
+You may not be eligible for employment as a reserve deputy if your background reveals disqualifying information.
+More about disqualifiers can be found here.
 Further, applicants should be able to write and type competently as well as being in physical condition that is adequate enough to perform the duties of the job.

 A reserve deputy is a volunteer position.
 On rare occasions, opportunities for paid events may arise.
 If hired, applicants are expected to participate and attend required training and meetings.
 Additionally, there is a minimum hourly requirement that must be met to maintain employment as a reserve.